chandrikapanse/eu_isds_research_assistant/README.md

 - Built on a **focused corpus of 25 documents**, kept intentionally small to get retrieval reliability right before scaling.
-- Covers **intra-EU and UK ISDS specifically** — it is not a general arbitration tool.
+- Covers **intra-EU and UK ISDS specifically**.
+It is not a general arbitration tool.
 - It is a **first-pass research aid**, not a replacement for primary research or established databases (Jus Mundi, Kluwer Arbitration, Westlaw), which offer far larger corpora and editorial functions this doesn't attempt to replicate.